istio/istio.io/content/en/docs/tasks/traffic-management/ingress/gateway-api-inference-extension/index.md

     $ export INGRESS_HOST=$(kubectl get gateways.gateway.networking.k8s.io gateway -n istio-ingress -ojsonpath='{.status.addresses[0].value}')
     {{< /text >}}

-1. Send an inference request using _curl_, you should see a succesful response from the backend model server:
+1. Send an inference request using _curl_, you should see a successful response from the backend model server:

     {{< text bash >}}
     $ curl -s -I "http://$INGRESS_HOST/v1/completions" -d '{"model": "reviews-1", "prompt": "What do reviewers think about The Comedy of Errors?", "max_tokens": 100, "temperature": 0}'